Chapel Hill, TN Demographics

 A map of Chapel Hill's Population by Race

-Of the 504 places in Tennessee, Chapel Hill is the 226th most populous.
+Chapel Hill is ranked the 244th most populous place in Tennessee, out of 504 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Chapel Hill was ranked the 226th most populous place in the 2020 Census.

 Chapel Hill's White Population